vvirtues/DiscordStuff/README.md

 # DiscordStuff

-Stuff I found/made for Discord, maybe or maybe not OC
+Stuff I found/made for Discord, maybe not all OC, but makes it easier to find than stumbling upon them by chance